What’s next as House committees launch impeachment probes

 ARTICLES OF IMPEACHMENT

-Once the committees have finished their own investigations, the intelligence panel and others will submit their findings to the House Judiciary Committee, which oversees the impeachment process.
+Once the committees have finished their own investigations, the committees will submit their findings to the House Judiciary Committee, which oversees the impeachment process.

-Washington Rep. Pramila Jayapal, a Democratic member of the Judiciary panel, said that the intelligence panel will be the "star of the show" as it probes Trump's activities related to Ukraine.
+Rep. Pramila Jayapal, D-Wash., who serves on the Judiciary Committee, said the Intelligence Committee will be the "star of the show" as it investigates Trump's activities related to Ukraine.
 Articles of impeachment would be drafted by the Judiciary Committee and, if adopted, sent to the House floor.

-House Judiciary Committee Chairman Jerrold Nadler has said he wants resolution on impeachment by the end of the year.
+The Judiciary Committee chairman, Rep. Jerrold Nadler, D-N.Y., has said he wants resolution on impeachment by the end of the year.
 Jayapal said that deadline "absolutely" stands, and that the plan is to be done before January, or "perhaps sooner."

 REPUBLICAN RESISTANCE